bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.1.2 =
+We fixed a notice about Undefined index title.
+We updated all functionality for wordpress 4.2.2.

 = V1.1.1 =
 We updated all functionality for wordpress 4.1.1.
 Plugin optimization is done.